AlexJReid/blog/content/posts/dynamodb-numeric-pagination.md

 | ccc232 | 2021-08-25 14:55 | DAFT_PUNK_TSHIRT | 3                |

-The partition header item contains the current page number (ascending) and running count of items remaining for the current page.
+A partition header item contains the current page number (ascending) and running count of items remaining for the current page.

 **Table**